Luffier/ladderr/README.md

 Basically, by leveraging protocol handlers, we can open a File Explorer window directly to your network drive, exactly mimicking the desktop behavior.

+After mapping your remote and local path in the script settings, Ladderr can create a protocol link pointing to your local files (by using the information already available in the Web UI).
+When the `Open destination folder` link is clicked, the protocol is invoked, and a console window (which opens and closes rapidly) executes a Python script that parses the path and opens it.

+The files in this repo:
+- ladderr.js: the userscript itself
+- ladderr.reg: the custom protocol handler `ladderr:`
+- uninstall-ladderr.reg: removes the `ladderr:` protocol handler
+- urlparser.py: Python script describing the one-line code that is executed when the protocol is invoked

+To learn more about protocol handlers, you can read [MS-URI-Handlers](https://github.com/amartinsec/MS-URI-Handlers).

+## How to use

+- Install [Python 3](https://www.python.org/downloads/) (make sure to check `Add python.exe to PATH` during installation.
+Afterwards, you'll have to restart your session or PC).
+- Install the custom protocol handler by double clicking `ladderr.reg` (can be easily removed with `uninstall-ladderr.reg`).
+- Install the userscript from [openuserjs](https://openuserjs.org/scripts/luffier/Ladderr), [greasyfork](https://greasyfork.org/scripts/479135-ladderr) or directly from this repo.
+- Configure the root path mapping in the script settings menu (see section below).

+### Path mapping

-First, you need to map your qBittorrent remote root path to your local network root path.
+We need to map your qBittorrent remote root path to your local network root path.
 This can be done by going to the `Tools` navbar menu and clicking `Ladderr Options`.

 The remote path should be the root folder that you configured in `Default Save Path` (`Options\Downloads\Saving Management`) and your local root path the equivalent in your local machine.

 For example, if you have a network location:
 - *Default Save Path*: `/data/downloads`